johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 $ http get localhost:3000/jobs-stream1/1
 ```

-If all is working, you should get a coordinated set of logs in each of the terminal windows indicating that we have, indeed, successfully subscribed to the results of our remote request. :beer:!
+If all is working, you should get a coordinated set of logs in each of the terminal windows indicating that we have, indeed, successfully subscribed to the results of our remote request.
+You'll see our RxJS pipe come into play, making simulated calls to our notifier as each step in the job completes (as each message in the stream arrives). :beer:!

 ### Limitations of Take 1

 We knowingly deferred a few things to *Take 2* to keep focused on the core requirements and implementation of a client.
 We'll address them in Part 5.
 But there's one **big** issue lurking.
 Any guesses on what that might be?
-I've definitely foreshadowed this along the way (hint: repeatedly deferring the discussion of that pesky message `id`).
+I've definitely foreshadowed this along the way (**hint**: repeatedly deferring the discussion of that pesky message `id`).

 OK, let's get right to it.
-Ask yourself this: since our client is embedded in an HTTP app that is responding to multiple incoming requests, many of which in turn are triggering these `client.send(...)` remote requests, how does the transporter client keep track of all of the outstanding remote requests and route them back to the correct originating (HTTP) request handler (i.e., the code with the original `client.send()` call?
+Ask yourself this: since our client is embedded in an HTTP app that is itself responding to multiple incoming requests, many of which in turn are triggering these `client.send(...)` remote requests, how does the transporter client keep track of all of the outstanding remote requests and route them back to the correct originating (HTTP) request handler (i.e., the code with the original `client.send()` call?

-Let's demonstrate the problem.
+Let's try it out.
 You'll need one extra terminal window for this to enable launching two simultaneous requests.
 You'll notice that in this branch, there is an extra route in `nestHttpApp`.
 That route makes a new request (`'/race'`), which has a corresponding `@MessagePattern()` in `nestMicroservice`.
 The point of these new features is to enable us to launch multiple requests that **overlap** in their execution.
 Feel free to take a look at the code (these new routes/handlers are at the bottom of their respective Controller files), but all you really need to know is this: the `race` route in our `nestHttpApp` takes two parameters:
 * a requestId
 * a delay period (in seconds) specifying how long the server should wait before responding